The Doctor (Cheap Trick album): Critical reception

 Steven Wine of Spokane Chronicle wrote: "Cheap Trick's early albums were fun because the band produced a heavy sound with a light touch.
 No more.
 Layers of keyboards and programmed drums bury Rick Nielsen's high-voltage guitar style and Bun E. Carlos' propulsive drumming.
 The Doctor is not without merit.
 Nielsen and singer Robin Zander know a thing or two about songwriting, and every cut on Side 1 has a soaring melody.
 Unfortunately, the building momentum mistracks on the side's final song, "Name of the Game," which sounds like a Foreigner reject.
 It's all downhill on Side 2.
 The topic throughout is love, and not even "Rearview Mirror Romance" has anything interesting to say about it.
 Cheap Trick needs to rediscover its sense of humor and four-track tape recorder."
 Kevin Davis of Fort Lauderdale News said: "Cheap Trick fans will be glad to know the band is still the same loud, hard-rocking, guitar-driven trio that first became popular almost 10 years ago.
 The band packs a lot of that early energy in their latest album, The Doctor.
 The album does have some clever songs such as "Rearview Mirror Romance", a solid guitar-heavy tune about falling in love with a strange driver.
 The Doctor contains no extraordinary material or ground-breaking work from Cheap Trick, but instead works on their usual formula - basic hard rock."

+In the UK, Roy Wilkinson of Sounds called The Doctor a "waste of time and money" as its "rock-riffed powerpop is numbingly unwanted".
+He added, "In fact, it's difficult to imagine anyone gleaning an ounce of sensory stimulation form this pathetically perfunctory product."
 In a retrospective review, Stephen Thomas Erlewine of AllMusic said: "If any one record sums up all the ludicrous indulgence of '80s record-making it's The Doctor.
 Cluttered with cacophonic electronic drums and clanking with cheap overdriven synths, the record is cavernous and hollow, every instrument echoing endlessly in a fathomless digital stage.
 As sonic archaeology, this holds some interest, as it contains every bad record production idea of the mid-'80s - it's as garish as its record cover."
 Erlewine recommended "It's Up to You" and "Good Girls Go to Heaven (Bad Girls Go Everywhere)" by highlighting them as AMG Track Picks.